johngoren/charlie_apple_database_merge/README.md

 # Post-import cleanup

-The following WordPress front-end widget will remain after import:
+The following WordPress front-end issues will remain after import:

-* You'll want to import ACF using the export .json (provided here in /json/)
+* You'll want to import ACF field groups using the export .json (provided here in /json/)
 * Home's ACF widgets need to have their categories and posts set -- been doing this manually.
 * Main and footer menus (due to caution in not wanting to break taxonomies with products in them) need to be set up after export.
 * Category Images need to have their GUIDs search-and-replaced (in wp_options) to point to the correct server.